Biometeorology Lab

 The Estonian Environmental Observatory is an integrated network of experimental environment stations of Estonian universities.
 It covers three main fields of environmental studies: 1) Atmosphere, climate and Earth studies, 2) Biodiversity studies, 3) Marine environment studies.
 The network of experimental research stations is a system of field laboratories and automatic stations representing different geographical and climatic areas in Estonia.
 Observatory functions include monitoring and experimental analysis of biota and surrounding environment.
 The observatory integrates different studies on biodiversity, sea and lake water, bottom environment, composition and properties of atmosphere.
 Important part of the network is the Järvselja claster of stations including the SMEAR station (athmosphere-biosphere interactions), Rõka FAHM experiment (forestry manipulations), and Soontaga forest environment station.
 Marine environmental changes are studied in the station on the Gulf of Finland.

-Project participants: Anto Raig, Kaido Soosaar
+People involved: Anto Raig, Kaido Soosaar

 Funding: Estonian Research Council